AlePre2/Behaviour-GPTree/README.md

 # Behaviour-GPTree

 This is a simple example project to integrate openai API in Unreal Engine.

 Features:

-This sample project shows how you can talk to NPCs and create their background using artifical intelligence.
+-This sample project shows how you can talk to NPCs and create their background using artifical intelligence.

-There is an experimental behaviour tree using AI.
+-There is an experimental behaviour tree using AI.

 QuickStart: